-EDU 521 Exploring the Principles of Education
+EDU 521 Exploring the Principles of Education (3 credits)

 This course offers practice in identifying and developing basic beliefs and values while assessing contemporary philosophies.
 It includes a study of the history and current issues of education in America.
+Ten hours of field experience is included.